AP VoteCast: Pennsylvania voters sour on state of nation

 Voters in Pennsylvania made their pick for president while holding negative views about the country’s direction, according to an expansive AP survey of the American electorate.

 The race between President Donald Trump and Democratic rival Joe Biden concluded Tuesday as the nation remains in the throes of a global public health crisis and mired in the economic downturn it brought on.
-AP VoteCast found that 38% of Pennsylvania voters said the U.S. is on the right track and 61% of voters said it is headed in the wrong direction.
+AP VoteCast found that nearly 4 in 10 Pennsylvania voters said the U.S. is on the right track and 6 in 10 of voters said it is headed in the wrong direction.

 TRUMP VS BIDEN

-In the race for president, Biden was preferred over Trump among voters under 45 but Trump had an edge among older voters.
+In the race for president, Trump had an edge among older voters, but Biden was preferred among voters under 45.

+“People my age, they’re excited to vote, excited to vote for change and hopefully there will be a change,” said first-time voter William Daniels, 21, of Philadelphia, who voted for Biden partly because he is hoping for better treatment of Black Americans.
+“We’re supposed to be the United States.
+We're supposed to be united."

 Black voters were more likely to favor Biden over Trump.
 Trump was preferred over Biden among white voters.

-College-educated voters were more likely to back Biden but Trump had an edge over Biden among voters without a college degree.
+College-educated voters were more likely to back Biden but Trump had an edge among voters without a college degree.

-Both voters in cities and suburban voters were more likely to favor Biden over Trump while voters in small towns and rural areas were more likely to back Trump over Biden.
+Both voters in cities and suburban voters were more likely to favor Biden over Trump while voters in small towns and rural areas were more likely to back Trump.

 FACING THE PANDEMIC